TekNostalgiaa/home/README.md

 ## Annoucements
 * Our team (App Runner & BeansTalk) is hiring!
 [03/14/2022]
-* Looking for new crew experienced or interested in Envoy, containerd, gdb etc.⚓️ [08/01/2021]

 ## Readings
 * [Cloud Programming Simplified: A Berkeley View on Serverless Computing, 9 Feb 2019](https://arxiv.org/abs/1902.03383)